blaylockbk/Herbie/docs/index.rst

 - Rapid Refresh Forecast System - Prototype (RRFS)
 - National Blend of Models (NMB)

-**Subsetting by GRIB message** is also supported, provided that an index (.idx) file exists.
-GRIB files contain "messages" which define a grid of data for a particular variable.
-Data for a variable grid are stacked on top of each other.
-Instead of downloading full GRIB2 files, you may download a selections from a GRIB2 file based on GRIB message.
-This is enabled by the cURL command which allows you to download a range of bytes from a file.
-GRIB index files list the beginning byte for each GRIB field.
-Herbie searches these index file for the variables you want and performs the cURL command for each field.
-The returned data is a valid GRIB2 file that contains the whole grid for just the requested variable.
+**Subsetting these files by GRIB message** is also supported, provided that an index (.idx) file exists.
+For more information about subsetting, read :ref:`What is GRIB2?`.

 Read GRIB2 Data
 ^^^^^^^^^^^^^^^